-Example: Proposal for new HM (Hospitality Management) course designator submitted in conjunction with the proposal for development of the new Hospitality Management degree in the College of Business.

-Tier 3: Course Designator proposals which are submitted for aesthetic, rebranding, and/or corrected terminology reasons will be reviewed during a single Curriculum Council meeting occurring at the end of winter term, unless advised otherwise by the Office of the Registrar.
+Example: Proposal for new HM (Hospitality Management) course designator submitted in conjunction with the proposal for development of the new Hospitality Management degree in the College of Business. - Tier 3: Course Designator proposals which are submitted for aesthetic, rebranding, and/or corrected terminology reasons will be reviewed during one of two designated Curriculum Council meetings occurring mid-fall and mid-spring, unless advised otherwise by the Office of the Registrar.
+These proposals will be processed by the APAA Office and the Office of the Registrar during winter break or mid-summer.

-These proposals will be processed by the Office of the Registrar in the following summer term after graduation responsibilities are concluded.
-Example: Proposal for new NSE (Nuclear Science and Engineering) course designator to replace NE, RHP, and MP course designators (Nuclear Engineering, Radiation Health Physics, and Medical Physics, respectively).
+Example: Proposal for new NSE (Nuclear Science and Engineering) course designator to replace NE, RHP, and MP course designators

+(Nuclear Engineering, Radiation Health Physics, and Medical

+Physics, respectively).